AdityaVishwale/Linear_Regression/README.md

 # Linear_Regression

-# Basic Linear Regression Model on a Housing dataset
+# Simple Linear Regression Model on a Housing dataset

 - Linear regression is a widely used regression technique.​
 - It’s employed for predicting a continuous target variable.​